- VMS was first released 1977-10-25 for the 32-bit VAX-11/780

 different hardware architectures (VAX, Alpha, Itanium)

-a galaxy configuration.
-Different operating system versions are allowed which means that systems may be upgraded with
+as a galaxy configuration.
+Different operating system versions are allowed which means that systems may be upgraded

 - Many programs written in "C" for Unix can run on OpenVMS with little more work than a simple recompile and link.

 This is due to the HP OpenVMS Unix Portability Initiative